 Each year the Governor and Legislature work together to pass the state’s annual budget that determines how our taxes will be spent on state-funded programs like education, healthcare, and human services.
 The Governor's proposed budget for 2019-20 was released on January 10th and the deadline to pass the budget is June 15th.
-The 2019-20 fiscal year will start on July 1, 2019 and end June 30, 2020.
+The 2019-20 fiscal year started on July 1, 2019 and will end June 30, 2020.

 More information on the process by which policymakers craft California’s state spending plan can be found from the California Budget & Policy Center here.